zli117/CUDAonP51/README.md

         blacklist nvidia
         ```
       - Copy this into `toggle-gpu.sh`, don't forget to change the `<dir_path>` to the path of the directory you just created.
+        Also `libnvidia-ml.so` might have a different suffix, so please change if it differs.
         ```bash
         #!/usr/bin/bash
         function to_nvidia {